SophieMcGee/sophie-mcgee-copywriting/README.md

 ### Typography

 When creating the visual identity of this project, careful consideration was given to typography to ensure a clean and cohesive design.
 The primary font selected is Montserrat, a versatile and modern typeface.
 With a sleek and contemporary appearance, Montserrat conveys professionalism and readability, making it an excellent choice for conveying information effectively.
+This font was imported from Google Fonts.

 To prioritise consistent user experience across different platforms and browsers, a sans-serif fallback option is also included.
 This ensures that even if Montserrat is not available, the text maintains a similar style and readability.